gatlinnewhouse/retris-mb/dev_diary.md

 Next I added a game over check function to see if any columns had all five rows filled, if so I passed `7u8` as a return value back to `main.rs` instead of a number of rows cleared.

 Then I added block collision checking into the `drop_piece` function.
 This is a core mechanic of tetris and after several failed attempts to implement this correctly, it was exciting to see it finally working.

+So I started playtesting a bit.
+Outside of some frustration with pieces being fairly deterministic still, I found that things seemed to be working.
+I tweaked the tetromino randomness to stop generating so many square tetrominos.
+I thought maybe we could use the accelerometer to help seed the rng, but I also did not want to give players control over the rng.
+So I sat on that idea for a bit before deciding whether or not to implement it.